Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

-is computed from the sum of the absolute values of the weights and is an upper bound of the total measurable effect of the interference over the whole phase space $\Phi$.
-This quantity is given in table~\ref{crosssect} together with the SM, the interference and the $\mathcal{O}\left(1/\Lambda^4\right)$ total cross-sections.
-The comparison of those four quantities shows the strong suppression of the interference total cross-section, and how it is lifted by $\sigma^{|int|}$.
+It is computed from the sum of the absolute values of $N$ weights $w_i$ and represents the total interference effect over the whole phase space $\Phi$.
+This quantity is given in Table~\ref{tab:3j_xsect} together with the SM, linear and quadratic total cross sections in the three-jet case.
+The comparison between $\sigma^{|\text{int}|}$ and the total linear cross section shows that a large cancellation occurs over $\Phi$ among positive- and negative-weighted contributions: contrarily to dijet production, the interference might be restored in three-jets to obtain competitive bounds on $C_G/\Lambda^2$.

-Unfortunately, $\sigma^{|int|}$ is not a measurable quantity as it requires to measure not only the momenta of the jets, but also their flavours and helicities, as well as those of the incoming partons.
-Therefore, we define the measurable absolute value cross-section,
+It is important to notice, though, that $\sigma^{|\text{int}|}$ is not a measurable quantity, as it requires the knowledge not only of the momenta of the jets and of the incoming partons, but also of their flavours and helicities.
+Therefore, we define the ``measurable integrable cross section'' as

-where $\{um\}$ is the set of unmeasurable quantities of the events.
-For other processes, the sum can be replaced, at least partially, by integrals over continuous unmeasurable quantities, such as the longitudinal momenta of a neutrino.
-This is the difference between the positive and negative contributions of the interference to the total cross-section using all the information experimentally available (and assuming perfect measurements of the jets momenta).
-As a result, this is an upper bound for any asymmetry build on one or a few kinematic variables aiming at restoring the interference, and therefore can be used to assess the efficiency of such asymmetry. $\sigma^{|meas|} $ is estimated by
+where $\{\text{um}\}$ is a set of unmeasurable quantities, that depends on the process and the collider.
+The sum can be sometimes replaced by integrals over continuous unmeasurable quantities, such as the longitudinal momentum component of a neutrino.
+This variable quantifies the difference between the positive and negative contributions to the interference cross section using only the information that is experimentally available.
+It can thus be considered as an upper bound for any asymmetry built on one or a few kinematic variables aiming at restoring the interference, and can be used to assess the efficiency of such asymmetry. $\sigma^{|\text{meas}|} $ is estimated, over a sample of $N$ Monte Carlo events, as